MsMc24/G1-finalproject/PeerEvalReportG1.md

 |Category|Alignment|Integration|Engagement|Stimulation|Support|Accessibility|Integration|Autonomy|Adaptability|Presenation||
 |Mean|5.56|5.31|5.13|5.37|5.38|5.19|5.31|5.0|5.19|5.31|**5.3** (0.63)|

++ In the peer evaluations below, Group 1 showed strengths particularly in "Support," "Accessibility," and "Presentation," achieving high mean scores.
+These strengths indicate that your lesson plan effectively supported students' needs, was accessible, and presented in an engaging manner, enhancing, for example, the listening skills (focus) assisted by their code-based language application.

 ![Score summary](https://github.com/MK316/Spring2024/blob/main/DLTESOL/data/G1-score.png)

 ## [2] Essay feedback 1: _What do you think are the most valuable lessons from that group's presentation?_